-Following acquisition of the electric service territory, the City and Moorhead Public Service (MPS) will hold future public input opportunities regarding street lights in the Tract 2 area.
+Upon completion of the acquisition of the electric service territory, the City and Moorhead Public Service (MPS) will hold public input opportunities regarding street lights in the Tract 2 area.
 At this time, there are no additional street lights planned within the Tract 2 area.
-Residents may request placement of new street lights by submitting a street light request form.
+Residents may also request placement of new street lights by submitting a street light request form.

 How will future flood mitigation issues be addressed in Oakport?

 The City of Moorhead Engineering Department will continue to advance flood control to minimize flood risk in Oakport and the rest of the City of Moorhead by: